Request Info

 Credit Hours: 4.50

-Section Notes: Students must pass both theory and clinical portions; meets state requirements for Certified Nurse Aide state exam; 105 clock hours.
-Moundridge & Newton High School students only.
+Section Notes: Students must pass both theory & clinical portions; meets state requirements for CNA/CMA state exam.
+Moundridge & Newton High School only.

 Course Description: Fundamental knowledge of medications, their use, actions, side effects and dosage; documentation; wound management; and supervision skills for geriatric aides.